namnh240795/personal-blog/blog/2024-01-24-apidog/index.md

 tags: [apidog.com]
 ---

-Apidog is a new tool that i discoverd today.
+Apidog is a new tool that i discovered today.

 My main purpose was get a tool that can help me generate request from swagger/api-json **(the api schema)** and then use the request in my api testing scenario.